 The products in the bundle should complement each other.
 For example, at Boosted Commerce, we sell a bathtub toy holder.
 We could then bundle that with bathtub toys and foam letters.
 Now there are multiple products that a potential copycat would need to replicate.

 Talk About It

 When you describe your products, you can warn your customers about fakes.
 When you warn shoppers to be wary of fakes, they may be more careful about how they shop.
 Depending on the product value, you may also want to sign up for Transparency.
-This program creates a unique code that’s put on each individual unit, which is then scanned for authenticity by Amazon before being shipped.
+This program creates a unique code put on each unit, which is then scanned for authenticity by Amazon before being shipped.
 Customers can also scan these codes to verify that the product is genuine.

 3. What to Do When Copycats Strike

 Even when you take precautions to protect your brand from Amazon copycats, they can still attack.

 If your business is being targeted and you have a patent or trademark, you should consult your lawyer.
 They will take you through the process and help you send a cease and desist notice.
 These letters warn the other party that they need to stop what they are doing or legal action will be taken.
 If you don't have a lawyer, you can try reaching out to the counterfeiters in writing to ask them to stop.